getpelican/pelican/docs/getting_started.rst

 * feedgenerator, to generate the ATOM feeds.
 * jinja2, for templating support.

+Optionally:

+* docutils, for reST support
-* pygments, to have syntactic colorization
+* pygments, to have syntactic colorization with resT input
-* docutils and Markdown
+* Markdown, for Markdown as an input format

 If you're not using python 2.7, you will also need `argparse`.

 All those dependencies will be processed automatically if you install pelican using setuptools/distribute or pip.
+Use the `reST` and/or `Markdown` tokens in the package spec to install the optional packages.

 Writing articles using pelican
 ==============================